Glasgow Film Festival

 The Glasgow Film Festival is an annual film festival based in Glasgow, Scotland.
 The festival began in 2005.
 By 2015, the festival had seen audience figures top 40,000 for two consecutive years.
-It is now considered one of the top three film festivals in the UK.
+It is now considered one of the top film festivals in the United Kingdom.

+Overview

+The Glasgow Film Festival was launched in 2005 and initially based in the Glasgow Film Theatre.
+The event focused on non-mainstream cinema and treated the audience as the main guests, quickly earning a title of one of the friendliest film festivals in the world.
+From less than 5,000 in 2005, attendance grew up to 40,000 in 2013.
+By 2015, the festival had already been considered one of the top three film festivals in the UK.
+As the festival grew and developed, it expanded to other venues; in 2017, special screenings were hosted by an indoor real snow ski slope.

+The festival's main and only prize is the Audience Award, sponsored by MUBI.
+Another section is FrightFest, a selection of horror films programmed by the London-based horror film festival.
+The programme also includes the free morning retrospective screenings.

+The festival has its industry section that provides networking opportunities and hosts various master-classes and events.
+For example, in 2024, it offered live animation project pitching session with a £5,000 funding prize.

+Since 2006, the festival has been directed by Allison Gardner.
+In 2023, her long-time co-director Allan Hunter stepped down, succeeded by Chris Kumar.

+History

 2008

-2008's festival took place between 14–24 February and the programme included exclusive premieres as well as a Bette Davis retrospective.
+In 2008, the festival took place between 14–24 February.
+The programme included exclusive premieres as well as a Bette Davis retrospective.

 2009

 The 2009 event featured an Audrey Hepburn retrospective and a birthday tribute to Errol Flynn.

 2010

-2010's festival took place between 18–28 February.
+In 2010, the festival took place between 18–28 February.
+From over 800 submissions received by the organisers, 120 features were selected for the festival programme.
 The opening gala featured Jean-Pierre Jeunet's latest film, Micmacs with the director there to present the film.
 Other guests included Peter Mullan, James Earl Jones and the cast of Scottish classic, Gregory's Girl.
 Oscar nominated Crazy Heart was also shown, prior to the general release date.
 Also included a Cary Grant retrospective, as well as strands focusing on Japanese Cinema, Fashion and Music and film.

+In 2010, a Margaret Tait award for experimental and innovative filmmaking was launched, coming with a £10,000 commission for the winner's next project.